jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Should allow for a few spawns before a wait time

 - Add multiple spawns to the spawner, delayed slightly

+# Nice to have
+- Toggle the light on the spawner button

+- Add gamepad support
+	- Move a virtual cursor instead of the mouse one

+- Change axis of inspection rotation
+	- Move if the Y > X along a different axis
+	- Scrap if this introduces more issues

+- Change document inspection to copy a sprite, rather than move the object
+	- Lets scale be handled in a better way

+- Glitch dogs
+	- Randomly mess with a vertex shader
+	- If scanned, they break the scanner for a period of time

+- Improve the next/prev buttons